jamescherti/minimal-emacs.d/README.md

 The *minimal-emacs.d* project is:
 - **Minimal yet effective:** A solid starting point.
 - **Better defaults:** Improved settings for usability, UI, garbage collection, and built-in packages.
-- **0 packages loaded / No forced modes:** Unlike other frameworks or starter kits, *minimal-emacs.d* does not impose modes or require packages. **You have full control** over which global or minor modes to enable and which packages to load with `require`.
+- **0 packages loaded / No forced modes:** Unlike other frameworks or starter kits, *minimal-emacs.d* does not impose modes or require packages. **You have full control** over which global or minor modes to enable and which packages to load.
 - **Customizable foundation:** Designed to be extended, not replaced.
 This README.md offers extensive recommendations for customizing your *minimal-emacs.d* configuration.
 (Reminder: [Never modify init.el and early-init.el.
 Modify these instead...](#customizations-never-modify-initel-and-early-initel-modify-these-instead))

 The *minimal-emacs.d* project includes two initialization files: